 Step 7: Then, click the ad under your ad set and upload your video by scrolling down to Ad creative and adding the video to the campaign by choosing the Video option and +Upload option.

-Step 8: Next, add your primary text, website URL, and choose your CTA by checking the Add a website URL box.
+Step 8: Next, add your primary text, and website URL, and choose your CTA by checking the Add a website URL box.
 Once you’ve previewed the ad on the right, click Publish.

 Your audience may have already been aware of your brand with your snackable content and also been made aware of the solution you're offering them through your product or service.